handrews4/CI_PP1_SH/README.md

             11.2.
 Other than as above, We encourage businesses and others to link their sites to the Site.
 However, if You wish to establish a link to the Site or any of its Content, we require that the link does not open within a frame-set of another website."

+- Realised I'd used a font from the pro section of Font Awesome.
+Changed to a free icon and it appeared.

 Links to National Trust, British Museum, Longship Project as per love running walkthrough